 We were incorporated in the second half of 2007 and commenced operations in late 2008.
 Our operations to date have been primarily limited to organizing and staffing our company, business planning, raising capital, acquiring and developing our technology, identifying potential product candidates, undertaking preclinical and clinical studies of our product candidates, and establishing a commercial infrastructure.
-All of our product candidates are still in preclinical and clinical development, with the exception of IDHIFA® and TIBSOVO®.
-We have not yet demonstrated our ability to successfully complete any large-scale or pivotal clinical trials.
+All of our product candidates are still in preclinical and clinical development, with the exception of TIBSOVO® and IDHIFA®.
 Typically, it takes about 10 to 15 years to develop one new medicine from the time it is discovered to when it is available for treating patients, assuming that it successfully completes all stages of research and development and achieves marketing approval, all of which is highly uncertain.
 Consequently, any predictions you make about our future success or viability may not be as accurate as they could be if we had a longer operating history.